pagkly/Zed/Investopedia3/Reinvestment.md

 ## Special Considerations: Reinvestment Risk

-Although there are [several advantages to reinvesting dividends](https://www.investopedia.com/articles/investing/090915/reinvesting-dividends-pays-long-run.asp), there are times when the risks outweigh the rewards.
+Although there are [[several advantages to reinvesting dividends]](https://www.investopedia.com/articles/investing/090915/reinvesting-dividends-pays-long-run.asp), there are times when the risks outweigh the rewards.
 For example, consider the reinvestment rate, or the amount of interest that can be earned when money is taken out of one [fixed-income investment](https://www.investopedia.com/terms/f/fixedincome.asp) and put into another.
 Essentially, the reinvestment rate is the amount of interest the investor could earn if they purchased a new bond while holding a [callable bond](https://www.investopedia.com/terms/c/callablebond.asp) called due because of an interest rate decline.

-If an investor is reinvesting proceeds, they may need to consider reinvestment risk.
-[Reinvestment risk](https://www.investopedia.com/terms/r/reinvestmentrisk.asp) is the chance that an investor will be unable to reinvest cash flows (e.g., coupon payments) at a rate comparable to the current investment's rate of return.
+If an investor is reinvesting proceeds, they may need to consider reinvestment risk. [[Reinvestment risk]](https://www.investopedia.com/terms/r/reinvestmentrisk.asp) is the chance that an investor will be unable to reinvest cash flows (e.g., coupon payments) at a rate comparable to the current investment's rate of return.
 Reinvestment risk can arise across all types of investments.

 Generally, reinvestment risk is the risk that an investor could be earning a greater return by investing proceeds in a higher returning investment.
 This is commonly considered with fixed income security reinvestment since these investments have consistently stated rates of return that vary with new issuances and market rate changes.
 Prior to a significant investment distribution, investors should consider their current allocations and broad market investment options.